bekk/react-animation-workshop/README.md

 Then we have a couple of suggestions for what you can do now:

-🏆Make it possitlbe to rearrange the elements in the menu with drag and drop
+🏆Make it possible to rearrange the elements in the menu with drag and drop

 💡Take a look at an [example in the Framer documentation](https://codesandbox.io/s/framer-motion-drag-to-reorder-pkm1k) that does the same